GrandMoff100/UMTYMP-Latex-Wiki/docs/preface.rst

 ------------------
 But slow down there.
 Before you dive head first into this awesome guide you should know the advantages and minor disadvantages of using LaTeX.
+Then can decide whether or not LaTeX is right for you!

 .. list-table::
    :widths: 200 200 200 200